2015 Dodge Grand Caravan

 Grand Caravan is designed well for hauling youngsters, with some thoughtful features.
 Among them is the convex conversation mirror, which is handy for talking to those in the rear seats without having to turn around.
 We like this clever little feature, which has been around for some time.

 The DVD entertainment system is a snap to play, which is important because some of them, even those in much more expensive vehicles, are not easy to use.
 Plug in the DVD, press Play, and it works; the screen drops down from the ceiling and the viewing begins.
 Video can be shown on the front touch-screen when the transmission is in Park.
 It comes with wireless headphones for rear seat passengers and has jacks to plug in video game systems.
-When the DVD screen is deployed, the driver loses some visibility in the rearview mirror so more attention needs to be paid to the side mirrors.
+When the DVD screen is deployed, the driver loses some visibility in the rearview mirror, so more attention needs to be paid to the side mirrors.

-With any of the systems offered, songs can be ripped from CDs, and music and pictures can be downloaded from thumb drives via a standard USB port.
+With either of the systems offered, songs can be ripped from CDs, and music and pictures can be downloaded from thumb drives via a standard USB port.
 The hard drive is a great way to have ready access to your music collection without toting around a bunch of CDs.
 For further connectivity, Uconnect Web, a mobile wi-fi router, is offered as a Mopar accessory.

 The second-row bucket seats are stationary, but the back folds forward and the seat tips up to allow access to the third row, all with the pull of a lever.
 Open the bins in the floor and you can then push the seats into them.